Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Strong general type condition and the GGL conjecture

-where $S\subsetneq Z$ is the set (containing $Z_{\rm sing}$) where $\sigma$ and $d\sigma_{|V_k}$ both vanish, and $\cJ_S$ is the ideal locally generated by the coefficients of $d\sigma_{|V_k}$ along $Z=\sigma^{-1}(0)$.
+where $S\subsetneq Z$ is the set (containing $Z_{\rm sing}$) where $\sigma$ and $d\sigma_{\restriction V_k}$ both vanish, and $\cJ_S$ is the ideal locally generated by the coefficients of $d\sigma_{\restriction V_k}$ along $Z=\sigma^{-1}(0)$.
 In fact, the intersection $W=T_Z\cap V_k$ is transverse on $Z\smallsetminus S\,$; then (11.5.1) can be seen by looking at the morphism

 and observing that the contraction by $K_{V_k}=\Lambda^rV_k^*$ provides a metric bounded section of the canonical sheaf $K_W$.
 In order to investigate the positivity properties of $K_W$, one has to show that $B$ cannot be too negative, and in addition to control the singularity set $S$.
-The second point is a priori very challenging, but we get useful information for the first point by observing that $\sigma$ provides a morphism $\pi_{k,0}^*\cO_X(-B)\to\cO_{X_k}(\abu)$, hence a non trivial morphism
+The second point is a priori very challenging, but we get useful information for the first point by observing that $\sigma$ provides a morphism $\pi_{k,0}^*\cO_X(-B)\to\cO_{X_k}(\abu)$, whence a non-trivial morphism

 By [Dem95, Section~12], there exists a filtration on $E_{\abu}$ such that the graded pieces are irreducible representations of $\GL(V)$ contained in $(V^*)^{\otimes \ell}$, $\ell\le|\abu|$.
-Therefore we get a non trivial morphism
+Therefore we get a non-trivial morphism

 If we know about certain (semi-)stability properties of $V$, this can be used to control the negativity of $B$. \endclaim

 We further need the following useful concept that slightly generalizes entire curve loci.